chrism00se/moose-in-the-shell/README.md

 # Cybersecurity Portfolio

 Welcome!
-I'm **[Your Name]**, a passionate cybersecurity student dedicated to continuous learning and hands-on practice.
+I'm **Moose**, a passionate cybersecurity student dedicated to continuous learning and hands-on practice.
 This repository serves as a showcase of my work, including write-ups, scripts, and lab exercises, as I explore different areas of cybersecurity.

 ## 📁 Repository Structure